 TLDR: Use python-future.
 The Project Last summer I led the conversion of a 100KLOC Python 2 web application to Python 3.
 The application is called “Accelerate” - the backbone of operations at my employer, MassChallenge, a global startup accelerator.
 It handles every stage of a running accelerator program: account creation for entrepreneurs and experts (mentors) startup applications online and in-person judging of applications coordination of one-on-one meetings with mentors during the program generation of reports used by judges selecting cash award recipients So, it’s a mission-critical app.

 (Note: This is a writeup I did a few years ago when evaluating Riak KV as a possible data store for a high-traffic CMS.
 At the time, the product was called simply “Riak”.
-Apologies for anything else that has become out of date that I missed.
-Also please pardon the stiff tone!
-My audience included execs who we wanted to convince to finance our mad scientist data architecture ideas.)
-Riak is a horizontally scalable, fault-tolerant, distributed, key/value store.
+Naturally, other details may be out of date as well.)
+Riak is a distributed, key/value store written in Erlang.
+It is open source but supported by a commercial company, Basho.
+Its design is based on an Amazon creation called Dynamo, which is described in a 200-page paper published by Amazon.

 Eight years ago, I launched a simple pastebin site written in Django.
 In those early Django days I spent a lot of time in the #django IRC channel.
 I thought we should have a pastebin that knew how to correctly colorize our code, and which was written in our framework to boot.
 So I wrote one.
 Eventually its URL ended up in the channel topic, then in the Django source code itself.